PawseySC/docker-resbaz19/_episodes/03-sharing-files.md

 The file created in the container is actually available from the host, as a consequence of volume mapping.

+### Changing working directory at runtime

-Finally, Docker has a flag to change working directory in the container, to avoid using full paths, `-w` or `--workdir`; for instance let us use it to change dir to the mapped host directory:
+Docker has a flag to change working directory in the container, `-w` or `--workdir`.
+For instance let us use it to change dir to the mapped host directory, which allows us to use relative rather than full paths:

 ```
 $ docker run -v `pwd`:/data -w /data ubuntu touch container2